joheli/docker-shinyplus/README.md

 ## Troubleshooting

-If you experience problems with your app, head first to the logs.
-There are various ways to access it, e.g. you could access the log folder with an additional `-v` flag.
-Alternatively, access the container from the command line directly.
+If your app doesn't work as intended, head first to the logs.
+There are various ways to access it, e.g. you could access the log folder with an additional `-v` flag (not described here).
+Alternatively, you could access the container from the command line directly.
 To do this, type

     docker exec -it whatever bash

 This opens a `bash` terminal **inside** your container.
 From within, navigate to directory `/var/log/shiny-server/` to see the log files.
 To exit the container, simply type `exit` and press Return.

-The docs of [rocker/shiny](https://hub.docker.com/r/rocker/shiny "rocker/shiny on docker hub") also provide useful hints.
+The docs of [rocker/shiny](https://hub.docker.com/r/rocker/shiny "rocker/shiny on docker hub") also provide useful hints in case you are stuck.